AyrA/CryptoPad/README.md

 Your text is encrypted using highest grade AES 256 bit encryption.
 There are no custom encryption methods or obfuscation techniques in use.

-The encrypted data is secured against tampering.
+- The mode in use is CBC with PKCS7 padding.

-All random numbers are produced using random number generators deemed safe for cryptographic use.
+- The encrypted data is secured against tampering by using a SHA256 HMAC.

-See **Key recovery** chapter towards the bottom for more information.
+- Random data is produced using a cryptographically safe number generator.

 ## How it works